tgip/Bootcamp_Space_Invaders/README.md

 # Bootcamp_Space_Invaders

-To create a task list, preface list items with [ ].
-To mark a task as complete, use [x].
+To create a task, preface list items with [ ].
+To mark a task as complete, use [x]. if your working on something ... put WIP in front of the [ ] and add your name (so we don't all work on the same thing ...)

-- [x] Finish my changes
+TODO :
+- [ ] Everything ...
+- [ ] Buy Humberto beer !
-- [ ] Push my commits to GitHub
+- [ ] Make a test routine in main() to test simplegraphics
+- [ ] Define BadGuy Object
+- [ ] Define Player Object
+- [ ] Define "Play Area" Object
-- [ ] Open a pull request
+- [ ] Define "Position"